Pwd9000-ML/blog-devto/posts/2024/Azure-Ignite-2024-Book-Of-News/Azure-Ignite-2024-Book-Of-News.md

 ### 6. **[Azure AI Search Integration with Github](https://techcommunity.microsoft.com/blog/azure-ai-services-blog/github-models-retrieval-augmented-generation-rag/4302518/?wt.mc_id=DT-MVP-5004771)**

 Developers can now leverage retrieval augmented generation (RAG) applications directly from GitHub, simplifying the integration of AI capabilities into their projects.
-This integration streamlines the development process, enabling developers to access advanced AI tools and services directly within GitHub.
-You can now streamline the creation of high-quality, data-driven applications with GitHub integration.
+This integration streamlines the development process, enabling developers to access advanced AI tools and services directly within GitHub for creation of high-quality, data-driven applications.
 It leverages Azure AI Search's advanced features such as hybrid retrieval, semantic ranking, vectorisation, and more, for optimised performance.

 ---